UP-NFTVehicles/nftvehicle/README.md

-# Architecture for accessing the NFT-Vehicle
+# NFTVehicleM: Architecture for accessing the NFT-Vehicle
 ## General description
-  This is an architecture that will contain all services for accessing the NFT-Vehicle.
-This is a project containing two main parts:
+  This is the source code of an architecture that will contain all services for accessing the NFT-Vehicle.
+This is a project containing mainly two parts:
-  - An API-Gateway service;
+  - An API-Gateway service, we have called NFTVehicleM; and
   - A blockchain server access.
 This uses Ganache program (application part of Truffle Suite).

 ## Folders